-Welcome to our Hexagon Aquarium page.
+Welcome to our Hexagon Aquarium Tools.
 You can calculate three things here:

 2. Surface area of your hexagon tank

-3. How Many Fish your hexagon tank can support
+3. How Many Fish your hex tank can support

 Hex calculators available in U.S. and metric units.